-3. CONFERENCE FORMAT.
-All individuals participating in a settlement conference are expected to join their respective virtual settlement conference room 10 minutes before the start of the conference.
+Well before a settlement conference with a virtual component is set to begin, all virtual participants in the settlement conference should ensure that they have installed WebEx on the device they will use to connect.
+They should not connect using a cell phone but must be on a tablet or laptop with a stable internet connection, in a location free from distractions.
+All individuals participating in a virtual settlement conference (or who are appearing virtually in a hybrid settlement conference) are expected to join their respective virtual settlement conference 15 minutes before the start of the conference.
+All participants must appear on video.
 A member of Chambers will ensure everyone is present and there are no technical issues.
-Counsel should ensure that clients joining remotely are engaged and prepared to participate fully by video, from a location free from distractions and with a stable internet connection.
+Counsel should ensure that clients joining remotely are engaged and prepared to participate fully by video, consistent with the foregoing.

-There will be opening statement/presentation at the start of the conference.
+There will be no opening statement/presentation at the start of the conference.
 Judge Holleb Hotaling will jointly welcome parties and their counsel and will then hold private caucuses with each party, typically starting with the plaintiff, then going back and forth as negotiations dictate.
 Counsel will have opportunities to talk privately with their client(s) without the Court present at various points throughout this process.
 The Court expects both the lawyers and the party representatives to be fully prepared to participate openly during a settlement conference.

-The Court encourages parties and counsel to consider providing opportunities to junior and diverse lawyers to substantively participate in the settlement conference.
+The Court encourages parties and counsel to consider providing opportunities to junior lawyers to substantively participate in the settlement conference.